laserpants/groundfork-js/README.md

 * `BasicHttpEndpoint.ajaxRequestHandler`
 * `BasicHttpEndpoint.nodeRequestHandler`

 Default is to use jQuery's `$.ajax` api.
-For node implementations, use `BasicHttpEndpoint.nodeRequestHandler` instead.
+For node.js implementations, use `BasicHttpEndpoint.nodeRequestHandler` instead.

 ##### Example: